rousbound/CariocaScript/txt/report.md

 ## Code Generation

-Since JFLAP Mulit-tape Turing Machine has the limit of **five tapes**, our program will be limited to having a maximum of four variables (input and output)
-- one tape for each.
+Since JFLAP Multi-Tape Turing Machine has the limit of **five tapes**, our program will be limited to having a maximum of four variables (input and output) - one tape for each.
 The remaining tape will be used to store the loops counter.

 Thankfully, Hermann has provided the Turing Machines for each operation used in the Provol-One language.
-They are described by a XML file with the '.jff' extension.
+They are described by a XML file with the `.jff` extension.

-Each command will correspond to a Building Block, that always contains one initial state and one final state (that, differently from the main final state, will not interrupt the TM - but instead, will exit the Building Block scope).<sup>(4)</sup>
+Each command will correspond to a **Building Block**, that always contains one initial state and one final state (that, differently from the main final state, will not interrupt the TM - but instead, will exit the Building Block scope).
+This JFLAP artifact helps us build the Turing Machine by recycling code!<sup>(4)</sup>

-In the XML, the building blocks are specified with `<block>` and inside it, `<tag>` will specify the block tag.
-Later on, the block id defined by the tags in `<tag>id</tag>` will be declared as `<id>...</id>` on the same scope as the `<block>` tag.<sup>(5)</sup>
+In the XML, the building blocks are specified with `<block>` and inside it, `<tag>id</tag>` will specify the block tag.
+Later on, the block will be declared as `<id>...</id>` on the same scope as the `<block>` tag.<sup>(5)</sup>

 That way, we can define each command at the end of the program and simply call the building block whenever a command is found.
-But the real challenge will be to deal with loop commands like `ENQUANTO` and `FACA`.
+But the real challenge will be to deal with loop commands like `ENQUANTO` and `FACA`, since they will deal with more than one value on the last tape.

 # Bibliography